EleutherAI/DALLE-mtf/README.md

 ## Dataset Creation [DALL-E]

-Once the VAE is pretrained, you can move on to DALL-E Currently we are training on a dummy dataset.
+Once the VAE is pretrained, you can move on to DALL-E.

+Currently we are training on a dummy dataset.
 A public, large-scale dataset for DALL-E is in the works.
 In the meantime, to generate some dummy data, run:

 ```bash